ccheeliang/nats-example/README.md

-# nats-websocket
+# nats-example

-To showcase the capability of using NATS in delivering messages to all connected apps/clients
+To showcase the capability of using NATS in different kind of scenarios/use cases.